sarietta/theoputer-blog/content/posts/introduction.md

 I've succeeded in creating some semblance of educational material.

-So read this if you're interested in Computer Engineering, scientific process, ramblings of an at-time obsessed builder, or maybe if you like my prose?
+So read this if you're interested in Computer Engineering, scientific process, ramblings of an at-times obsessed builder, or maybe if you like my prose?

 Or just look at the pictures.
 I spent a lot of time making them :).